I love sharing hair tips with others. It's amazing the difference a good hair day can make!

-As a teenager, I set routine to follow every time I decided to get a new hair cut.
+As a teenager, I set a routine to follow every time I decided to get a new haircut.
 First, I would buy the newest hairstyle magazines and pour over them.
 Next, I would surf the web for hours reading every article on hairstyles I could possibly find.
 Finally, I would copy pictures that I liked and fold down all the pages of the magazine with the hairstyles I wanted.
 Then the elimination process began.

 Finding the right style for you can be extremely time-consuming.
 I will say that all the research paid off when my stylist told me, "You know, a lot of girls and women come in with pictures of what they want that will never look good with their hair, but you are really good at picking the right style for you."

 It's a gift—a natural talent.
 Either that or I spent way too much time reading fashion and hair magazines.
 Either way, I learned some great tips and found a good method for choosing the right style.
 I've condensed what I've learned into four steps, each of which is detailed below.

 Step 1: Find Out What Your Hair Type Is

 Hair type is a combination of three things: the natural shape of your hair (straight, wavy, or curly), the texture of your hair, and the amount of hair you have.
 The shape or flow of your hair is the easiest to determine.
 What does your hair do naturally?
 I've found that the best thing for me to do is go with my natural hair flow.
 It's straight with a small wave, if dried naturally.
-I've learned that either using a straight iron or trying for some nice waves is personally the best for me.
+I've learned that either using a flat iron or trying for some nice waves is personally the best for me.
 Trying to make pretty little spiral curls in my hair will just make me angry.
 Just go with the flow y'all!